 Vulnerabilities - need to be rescued survey

-Would you need to be rescued in the event of a fire?
+Would you need to be rescued in the event of an emergency?

-If you have a vulnerability and there is a waking watch/evacuation manager in your block, it's important you let us know if you'll need to be rescued from your home if there's a fire.
+If you have a vulnerability it's important you let us know if you'll need to be rescued from your home if there's an emergency.

 What do we mean by a vulnerability?